Lithium ION Energy (CVE:ION) Trading Down 25% – What’s Next?

-Lithium ION Energy Ltd. (CVE:ION – Get Free Report)’s share price fell 25% on Thursday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-165,000 shares changed hands during mid-day trading, an increase of 213% from the average session volume of 52,636 shares.
+Shares of Lithium ION Energy Ltd. (CVE:ION – Get Free Report) traded down 25% during trading on Wednesday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+165,000 shares were traded during trading, an increase of 213% from the average session volume of 52,636 shares.
 The stock had previously closed at C$0.04.

 Lithium ION Energy Company Profile